 Many social teams may bristle at the notion of a social media playbook, fearing that it will constrain their creativity and ability to assist customers.
 However, this fear is unwarranted.
 A good playbook doesn’t tell your team “how to do social.”
 Instead—with input from both your team and the communications department—it should clearly state the overarching goals and tone for online engagement, and it can be as restrictive or as permissive as needed.

-I’ve been fortunate to help a number of brands create social media playbooks, both as a professional for a cloud computing provider as well as a consultant for large enterprises.
-And while the content of these playbooks varies according to the particular needs of each company and industry, I do believe that every business needs to address these points:
+I’ve been fortunate to help a number of brands create social media playbooks.
+While the content of these playbooks varies according to the particular needs of each company and industry, every business needs to address these basic points:

 A comprehensive social media playbook should leave nothing to chance when it comes to sharing content or interacting with customers.
 It should provide adequate guardrails and serve as a how-to guide for your team.
 Should a crisis land on your company’s doorstep, the playbook also provides the map to get you to the desired outcome with as little confusion as possible, rather than a choose-your-own-adventure game fraught with peril.
 Let’s dive into each of the three topics a little more.

 Not all customer issues are created equal.
 This fact is key for your social support team to understand—it is vitally important to have a defined process for triaging online complaints.
 What follow are just a handful of the considerations.